plomgrading/plom/doc/source/install-client.rst

 For GNU/Linux
 -------------

-Users of various distributions can install from `from Flathub`_.
+Users of various distributions can install `from Flathub`_.

 .. _from Flathub: https://flathub.org/apps/details/org.plomgrading.PlomClient